The Best Time Travel Movies And How To Stream Or Rent Them Online

 Looper (2012)

-Before he turned the whodunnit genre and the Star Wars franchise on their heads, Rian Johnson dazzled audiences with this futuristic instant classic that fuses time traveler adventure with film noir.
+Before he turned the whodunnit genre and the Star Wars franchise on their heads, Rian Johnson dazzled audiences with this futuristic instant classic that fuses time travel adventure with film noir.
 Joe (Joseph Gordon-Levitt) is an assassin hired to take out and dispose targets sent from the future to his time, but he discovers that his career will soon be over when his next assignment turns out to his older self (Bruce Willis).
 Looper already has a clever enough concept to hook you in, but its phenomenal execution will have you pondering its brilliance long after it is over.

 The Terminator (1984)

 Sometimes it is easy to forget that director James Cameron's breakout hit is a time travel film since that element is quickly forgotten once the bullets fly.
-Yet, throwing out its action/horror elements, the basic premise of The Terminator follows a soldier (Michale Biehn) sent back in time from a 21st century ruled by machines to protect the future mother of a resistance leader (Linda Hamilton) from an unstoppable human-looking cyborg (Arnold Schwarzenegger) sent back to kill terminate her in 1984 Los Angeles.
-The intense cat and mouse game of The Terminator later envelopes into one of the most mindblowing, paradoxical final reveals of any time travel film.
+Yet, throwing out its action/horror elements, the basic premise for the first of the Terminator movies follows a soldier (Michael Biehn) sent back from a 21st century ruled by machines to protect the future mother of a resistance leader (Linda Hamilton) from an unstoppable human-looking cyborg (Arnold Schwarzenegger) in 1984 Los Angeles.
+The intense cat and mouse game of The Terminator later envelopes into one of the most mind-blowing, paradoxical final reveals of any time travel film.

 Bill & Ted’s Excellent Adventure (1989)

-As any time travel movie will show you, such an ability is far too delicate to indiscriminately put into the hands of just anyone.
-However, dim-witted California slackers Ted Theodore Logan (Keanu Reeves) and Bill S. Preston Esquire (Alex Winter) are given a time machine by futuristic traveler Rufus (George Carlin) to ensure they can put together an A-worthy history project to prevent them for separating after high school so their rock band can prosper and eventually inspire world peace.
-Bill & Ted's Excellent Adventure is a joyful and truly excellent crossbreed of science fiction and comedy that makes me wish I could use a magic phone booth to jump to the future and see the upcoming sequel, Bill & Ted Face the Music, right now.
+As any other time travel movie will show you, such an ability is far too delicate to indiscriminately put into the hands of just anyone.
+However, dim-witted California slackers Ted Theodore Logan (Keanu Reeves) and Bill S. Preston Esquire (Alex Winter) are given a time-traveling phone booth so they can put together an A-worthy history project and their rock band can eventually inspire world peace.
+Bill & Ted's Excellent Adventure is a joyful and truly excellent crossbreed of science fiction and comedy that spawned two equally non-non-non-heinous sequels.

 Donnie Darko (2001)

-Even the films of John Hughes do not hold a candle to the severity of high school in the 1980s like writer/director Richard Kelly's cult classic.
-Jake Gyllenhaal stars as the titular character, a troubled teen whose life and the lives of those around him starts to unravel when he begins to see visions of a man in creepy-ass rabbit suit professing an imminent armageddon.
+Even the films of John Hughes do not hold a candle to the severity of high school in the 1980s as depicted in writer/director Richard Kelly's cult classic.
+Jake Gyllenhaal stars as the titular character – a troubled teen whose life and the lives of those around him start to unravel when he begins to see visions of a man in a creepy-ass rabbit suit professing an imminent armageddon.
 While time travel is a more comparatively minor element to the storyline that only receives its grand pay off at the resolution, Donnie Darko is too unique, complex, and beloved to be left off of any list even remotely associated with its various themes.

 About Time (2013)

-Just about every person has had an encounter with their crush (or even significant other) that they wish they could go back in time and change.
-When Tim (Domnhall Gleason) discovers that the ability to go back in time runs in his family, he decides to use it to finally improve his luck with the ladies, but not without making a few easily repairable mistakes.
-From Richard Curtis, the writer and director of Love Actually, About Time is a sweet, funny, romantic fantasy also starring Rachel McAdams, which, believe it or not, is not her first time playing the love interest of a time traveler, but more on that later.
+Just about every person has had an encounter with their crush (or even significant other) that they wish they could go back and change.
+When Tim (Domnhall Gleeson) discovers that the ability to go back in time runs in his family, he decides to use it to finally improve his luck with the ladies, but not without making a few easily repairable mistakes.
+From Richard Curtis, the writer and director of Love Actually, About Time is an irresistible, fantasy-twist on the romantic-comedy genre also starring Rachel McAdams, which, believe it or not, is not her first time playing the love interest of a time traveler, but more on that later.

 Primer (2004)

-While the theme of time travel is most commonly associated the science-fiction genre, it tends to veer toward fantasy more often due to the lack of any genuinely thoughtful scientific explanation.
-I suppose software-engineer-turned-filmmaker Shane Carruth got fed up with that recurring trend and decided to make a time travel film that treats the laws of theoretical physics as a priority, even if its high concept subject matter was at risk of going in one ear and out of the other for more average sci-fi audiences.
-For that reason, the low-budget Primer, about an engineer whose invention of time travel proves to be more of a burden than a blessing, is still cited as one of the brainiest films on the subject of all time.
+While the theme of time travel is most commonly associated with the science-fiction genre, it often tends to veer toward fantasy due to the lack of any genuinely thoughtful scientific explanation.
+I suppose software-engineer-turned-filmmaker Shane Carruth got fed up with that recurring trend and decided to make a time travel film that treats the laws of theoretical physics as a priority, even if its high concept subject matter was at risk of going in one ear and out of the other for more average audiences.
+For that reason, the low-budget Primer – about a pair of engineers whose earth-shattering invention proves to be more of a burden than a blessing – is still cited as one of the brainiest sci-fi films of all time.

 Hot Tub Time Machine (2010)